GoogleCloudPlatform/community/tutorials/appengine-python-falcon/index.md

 ## Objectives

-1. Create a Python app that uses falcon as a framework.
+1. Create a Python app that uses Falcon as a framework.
 2. Run the app locally.
 3. Deploy the Python app to Google App Engine standard environment.